odea-project/qAlgorithms/report/report.md

 A bin is a data construct with associated data points and defined operations, an EIC is just a set of data points.
 @todo capitalisation for data objects?

-### Differences to the Original Implementation in R
+### Differences to the Original Implementation in R -> discussion / conclusion; Konkrete Beobachtungen / wertende zusammenfassung + addressat, kontext existierender literatur ; vergleichbare Ergebnisse?
-necessary?
 R: 1-2 GB (factor 2 to 4 of in-place operation) of memory needed for Warburg, 30% CPU use on Ryzen + 10% from RStudio, very long runtime (640 s) writing to csv is significantly slower in R -> probably main timesink